Azure/bicep-registry-modules/avm/res/document-db/database-account/sql-database/container/README.md

 ### Parameter: `defaultTtl`

 Default time to live (in seconds).
 With Time to Live or TTL, Azure Cosmos DB provides the ability to delete items automatically from a container after a certain time period.
-If the value is set to "-1", it is equal to infinity, and items dont expire by default.
+If the value is set to "-1", it is equal to infinity, and items don't expire by default.
 - Required: No
 - Type: int